kemitchell/blockchain-commons-patron-agreement/terms.md

 - This agreement sets out terms for _Company_'s patronage of _Blockchain Commons_' work and mission.
 That relationship can and will evolve over time, through a variety of specific engagements.
 These terms afford the stable basis for that flexibility.

+# Blockchain Commons' Obligations

-# Work
+## Do the Work

-_Blockchain Commons_ will do the work described in each **Statement of Work** cosigned with _Company_ under this agreement. _Company_ will pay the fees and expenses described in the _Statement of Work_. _Blockchain Commons_ will bill _Company_ for fees and expenses as described in the _Statement of Work_.
+_Blockchain Commons_ agrees do the work described in each **Statement of Work** cosigned with _Company_ under this agreement.

+## Use Competent Personnel

+- _Blockchain Commons_ agrees to use only competent personnel with expertise in the relevant fields to do work under this agreement.

+## Avoid Infringement

+_Blockchain Commons_ agrees not to knowingly infringe any _Intellectual Property Rights_ in work under this agreement.

+# Company's Obligations

-# Representative
+## Appoint a Representative

 _Company_ agrees to appoint a **Primary Contact** for work with _Blockchain Commons_ by sending their name, title, and e-mail address to _Blockchain Commons_ before work starts. _Company_ agrees to appoint a replacement _Primary Contact_ if the current one leaves or becomes unavailable.
 If _Company_ or any _Affiliate_ has technical staff, the _Primary Contact_ must be a member of the technical staff.

-# Responsiveness
+## Respond to Requests Promptly

 _Company_ agrees to ensure that its _Primary Contact_ responds promptly to written requests for information, scheduling, and rescheduling.
 The deadline for any work held up waiting on a _Primary Contact_ response are automatically postponed by the length of the delay.
-If the _Primary Contact_ fails to respond to a request for more than a month, _Blockchain Commons_ may end the relevant _Statement of Work_ by giving _Company_ notice by e-mail.
+If the _Primary Contact_ fails to respond to a request for more than a month, _Blockchain Commons_ can end the relevant _Statement of Work_ by notifying _Company_ by e-mail.

+## Pay Agreed Fees and Expenses

+_Company__ agrees to pay _Blockchain Commons_' fees and expenses as agreed on each _Statement of Work_.

-# Payment
+## Follow Payment Instructions

-## Due Date

-_Company_ will pay each correctly billed amount within `payment deadline` of receiving the bill.
+_Company_ agrees to make all payments to _Blockchain Commons_ under this agreement denominated in the currency and according to the payment instructions agreed on the _Statement of Work_.  _Company_ will not increase or decrease payments under this agreement according to, or to offset, changes in the market price of the denominating currency.

-## Errors
+## Pay on Time

+_Company_ agrees to pay all correctly billed amounts on each bill within seven calendar days of receipt.
+If _Company_ does not pay a bill on time, _Blockchain Commons_ can notify _Company_ by e-mail and stop work until all overdue bills are paid.
+Stopping work in this way postpones all deadlines for as long as work stops.

+## Raise Billing Issues Promptly

-_Company_ will notify _Blockchain Commons_ by e-mail of any suspected error in a bill within `bill dispute deadline` of receiving the bill.
+_Company_ will notify _Blockchain Commons_ by e-mail of any suspected error in a bill before payment is due.
 If _Company_ does not notify of an error in that time, _Company_ will pay the billed amount.

-## Late Payments

-_Company_ will pay _Blockchain Commons_ `late payment interest` interest on late bill payments, compounded monthly.
-If the law sets a lower maximum rate of late-payment interest, _Company_ will pay that rate instead.

-## Stopping Work

-If _Company_ does not pay a bill on time, _Blockchain Commons_ may notify _Company_ by e-mail and stop work until all bills are paid.
-Stopping work in this way postpones all deadlines under this agreement for as long as work stops.
-Any recurring fees continue to add up.

-## Cost of Collection
+## Pay Costs of Collection

 If _Company_ does not pay a bill on time, _Company_ agrees to pay _Blockchain Commons_' costs of pursuing payment and collecting that bill, such as attorney fees and costs, that _Blockchain Commons_ incurs after the deadline for payment.

-# Publicity
+# Joint Obligations

-## Press Release
+## Issue a Press Release

 Both sides agree to prepare and issue a joint press release about the agreement established under this agreement.

-## Affiliation
+## Represent the Relationship Correctly

 While this agreement continues, each side may publicly identify _Company_ as a patron of _Blockchain Commons_ and _Blockchain Commons_ as a consultant and advisor for _Company_.